-Specific rules on use of the facility:
+Specific rules on weight room use:

 - 1. No one is allowed in the training facility without a qualified, board-approved coach present. - 2.
 Prior to participation, students must get a medical check-up and receive a doctor's approval in writing. - 3.
-Prior to participation, students must undergo an orientation on equipment and its proper use. - 4.
-Do not use equipment unless you are knowledgeable about how to use it properly. - 5.
-Observe weight room etiquette and demonstrate courtesy toward others in the room at all times. - 6.
-No horseplay, loud offensive language, or temper tantrums are permitted. - 7.
+Prior to participation, students must undergo an orientation on equipment and its proper use.
+Do not use equipment unless you are knowledgeable about how to use it properly. - 4.
+Observe weight room etiquette and demonstrate courtesy toward others in the room at all times.
+No horseplay, loud offensive language, or temper tantrums are permitted.
+Keep feet off the walls.
+Minimize chalk and powder on the floor.
+Do not spit in the facility. - 5.
 Wear proper training attire, particularly shirts and athletic shoes, at all times.
-No jeans are allowed. - 8.
+No jeans are allowed. - 6.
 Show respect for equipment and facilities at all times.
-Do not drop or throw weights. - 9.
-Utilize spotters and locks when necessary (e.g., for overhead lifts, squats, bench presses, and platform lifts). - 10.
-Keep equipment off the floor and return it to its proper rack when lifting is completed. - 11.
-The on-duty coaches have authority over all room conduct and use of equipment, including the sound system. - 12.
-Immediately report any facility-related injury or facility/equipment irregularity to the coach on duty. - 13.
-Tobacco, food, chewing gum, glass bottles, and cans are not allowed in the training facility. - 14.
-Alcohol, drugs, and banned substances are not allowed in the training facility. - 15.
-Coaches and the school are not responsible for the user's personal belongings or lost/stolen items. - 16.
-Keep feet off the walls. - 17.
-Minimize chalk and powder on the floor. - 18.
-Do not spit in the facility.

-- 19. All guests and visitors must report to the athletic director or weight room coordinator in advance to sign the liability forms and receive approval for the use of the facility. - 20.
-Lifters are required to use collars once there is more than one plate on the end of the bar. - 21.
+Do not drop or throw weights.
+Keep equipment off the floor and return it to its proper rack when lifting is completed. - 7.
+Lifters are required to use collars once there is more than one plate on the end of the bar.
 Move weights from the racks to the bars only.
-Never set them on the floor or lean them against equipment. - 22.
+Never set them on the floor or lean them against equipment.
 Strip all bars immediately after use.
-Return dumbbells to the rack in the proper order. - 23.
-Keep bars and weights off the vinyl at all times to prevent tearing. - 24.
-Horseplay will not be tolerated. - 25.
-The staff office and telephones are off-limits to athletes unless permission to use them is given. - 26.
-Follow all instructions given by the coaches. - 27.
+Return dumbbells to the rack in the proper order. - 8.
+Keep bars and weights off the vinyl at all times to prevent tearing. - 9.
+Utilize spotters and locks when necessary (e.g., for overhead lifts, squats, bench presses, and platform lifts). - 10.
+The on-duty coaches have authority over all room conduct and use of equipment, including the sound system. - 11.
+Immediately report any facility-related injury or facility/equipment irregularity to the coach on duty. - 12.
+Tobacco, food, chewing gum, glass bottles, and cans are not allowed in the training facility.
+Alcohol, drugs, and banned substances are not allowed in the training facility. - 13.
+Coaches and the school are not responsible for the user's personal belongings or lost/stolen items. - 14.
+All guests and visitors must report to the athletic director or weight room coordinator in advance to sign the liability forms and receive approval for the use of the facility. - 15.
+The staff office and telephones are off-limits to athletes unless permission to use them is given. - 16.
 Failure to follow any of the policies could result in loss of weight room privileges.
 You may be expelled from the facility immediately if you misuse any equipment or the facility.